-Other risk factors for Peyronie’s disease include diabetes, age, tobacco use, and presence of a connective tissue disease such as Dupuytren’s contracture, which is common in men with Peyronie’s disease.
+Other risk factors for Peyronie’s disease include diabetes, age, tobacco use, and the presence of a connective tissue disease such as Dupuytren’s contracture, which is common in men with Peyronie’s disease.

 Treatment in Montebello, CA

 Treatment typically is reserved for men who are experiencing pain, are unable to engage in sexual activities because of the curvature, and the curvature is worsening.
-In about 13 percent of men the condition disappears without treatment.
+In about 13 percent of men, the condition disappears without treatment.
 Treatment options include Oral drugs which have not been well studied.
 Some of them include tamoxifen, colchicines, paraminobenozoate, pentoxifylline, and the natural supplement vitamin E.